abinit/abipy/docs/users/mananager_configuration.rst

     Abipy requirements are properly configured

-All went well and we can finally run our first calculation with Abipy.
+This message tells us that everything is in place and we can finally run our first calculation with Abipy.
 The directory `abipy/data/runs` contains python scripts to generate workflows for typical ab-initio calculations.
+Here we focus on the configuration of the manager and the execution of the flow so we don't to explain how to generate input files and create Flow objects in python.

-Let's start from the simplest example i.e. the `run_si_ebands.py` script that generates a flow to compute the band structure of silicon at the Kohn-Sham level (GS calculation to get the density followed by a Nscf run along a k-path in the first Brillouin zone).
+Let's start from the simplest example i.e. the `run_si_ebands.py` script that generates a flow to compute the band structure of silicon at the Kohn-Sham level (GS calculation to get the density followed by a NSCF run along a k-path in the first Brillouin zone).
 Cd to ~abipy/data/runs and execute `run_si_ebands.py` to generate the flow::

     cd ~abipy/data/runs